khadimkhan5674/Global-Indian-International-School-Clone-/README.md

-# coding-guru-1234
+# Global Indian International School (Clone)
-Welcome to the Coding Guru 1234 project – an exceptional web endeavor that brings together a blend of creativity, functionality, and an immersive user experience.
+Welcome to the Global Indian International School (Clone) project – an exceptional web endeavor that brings together a blend of creativity, functionality, and an immersive user experience.
 Dive into the intricacies of the project and embark on a journey of innovation and design.

 Members
 1. Gulshaba Parveen